 Retina Consultants of America Announces Additional Founding Practice

-California Retina Consultants Joins Esteemed Alliance of Retina SpecialistsSPEONK, NEW YORK, UNITED STATES, March 19, 2020 /EINPresswire.com/ -- Today, Retina Consultants of America (“RCA”), a comprehensive physician management services organization, formed by Webster Equity Partners, welcomes an additional founding practice, California Retina Consultants to the recently formed consortium.
+California Retina Consultants Joins Esteemed Alliance of Retina SpecialistsSOUTHLAKE, TEXAS, UNITED STATES, March 20, 2020 /EINPresswire.com/ -- Today, Retina Consultants of America (“RCA”), a comprehensive physician management services organization, formed by Webster Equity Partners, welcomes an additional founding practice, California Retina Consultants to the recently formed consortium.
 RCA continues to grow with the addition of California Retina Consultants joining four other preeminent retina specialty practices including Retina Consultants of Houston, Retina Group of Florida, Long Island Vitreoretinal Consultants, and Retinal Consultants Serving Northern California.
 These practices have exceptional reputations and are considered thought-leaders of the retinal field.

 California Retina Consultants is comprised of ten retina specialists with a staff of more than 140 people across 12 offices serving the central valley and coast of California.
 “We are honored to be joining RCA and tapping into all the knowledge of the RCA retina specialists.
 The collective expertise of the RCA retina physicians is amazing,” said Dr. Dante J. Pieramici, California Retina Consultants.
 “What intrigued us with the conception of RCA, was the combination of high- quality research and clinical practice, emphasizing patient care above everything.”